Arkansas Mortgage Broker Bond: A Comprehensive Guide

 *Individuals who are applying for a combination of the mortgage broker, banker or servicer license will need to submit a separate license application

-Brokers can renew their license online through the NMLS.
+Brokers can renew their licenses online through the NMLS.
 License holders need to simply login to their account to access their renewal application.
 Brokers must pay a $350 renewal fee, plus an additional $100 for every branch office.
 The Arkansas Mortgage Broker License expires on December 31 of each year and must be renewed before the expiration date.

 What Are the Insurance Requirements for the Arkansas Mortgage Broker License?